Win-Win Simple Solution or Financial Disaster?

 Divorce Mediator’s Role

-It is not true that hiring a mediator eliminates the need for a divorce lawyer.
+It is not true that hiring a mediator eliminates the need for an Orange County divorce lawyer.

 It is important to have a clear and detailed understanding of the issues and settlement objectives.
 A party must be in a position to be able to articulate the desired settlement positions and the basis for the positions.
 Without this information, it is almost impossible to negotiate the desired settlement.